-- Regulators would be forbidden to impose any liquidity requirements at all, even though liquidity failure (the lack of cash to meet current obligations) directly causes bank failure. - Regulators would be required to let even the riskiest banks pay out capital to stockholders, rather than reserving it to cover potential losses, even if they saw that banks were undertaking activities that risked large future losses. - Regulators would actually be banned from taking into account the risk the bank's activities posed to the financial stability of the United States.
+- Bank regulators would be forbidden to require additional capital for especially risky bank activities that might create higher losses.
+They would be forbidden even to require forward-looking stress test analyses to determine if risks could materialize in the future. - Regulators would be forbidden to impose any liquidity requirements at all, even though liquidity failure (the lack of cash to meet current obligations) directly causes bank failure. - Regulators would be required to let even the riskiest banks pay out capital to stockholders, rather than reserving it to cover potential losses, even if they saw that banks were undertaking activities that risked large future losses. - Regulators would actually be banned from taking into account the risk the bank's activities posed to the financial stability of the United States.
 Regulators would also be forbidden from preventing bank mergers that led to the creation of "too big to fail" entities or had an unacceptable effect on competitiveness in the banking system.

 Exempting banks from such a wide range of risk-related rules would leave bank examinations as the only possible tool for addressing risks at major banks.
-But as we have discussed above, other sections of the CHOICE Act would also gut the authority of bank examiners to take action on risk-related issues.77
+But as discussed above, other sections of H.R.10 would also gut the authority of bank examiners to take action on risk-related issues.74